mattshirtliffe/mattshirtliffe.github.io/about.md

 ---
 layout: page
 title: "About"
-description: "Matthew in the flesh"
+description: "Matthew Shirtliffe is a full-stack polyglot developer.
+Specialises developing applications for startups and entrepreneurs."
 ---

 I'm a **software developer**.